T-racey/My100DaysofCode/log.md

 **Today's Progress:**

 What a difference a day makes.
-Yesterday I felt like I was drowing.
+Yesterday I felt like I was drowning.
 Today, I feel a little better and I am starting to see the light at the end of the React (very basic React that is) tunnel.

 We started today with the usual squats, codwars ant review exam.
 We then looked at Switch statements and I must admit I prefer these to very long if, if else, statements.

 We then progressed with React useReducer hooks.
 We used this to refactor a Counter component so that it uses useReducer instead of useState.
 We turned off Copilot and did this ourselves.
-This helped and bertween the three of us we managed to make this work.
+This helped and between the three of us we managed to make this work.
 Dopamine hit. 🎉

 We then had a short break and Liz said 'we hear you' and said that as many of you are feeling overloaded and need some time to consolidate your learning, I am giving you a gift.
 We have been given 'individual time' to revisit any learning we are struggling with.